Market Architecture

 The required parameters are:

-collateralPriceOracle: unused at this time
+collateralPriceOracle: unused at this time.

 referenceRateOracle: the oracle address for the reference rate of the market.

-forwardCurveOracle: unused at this time
+baseSwapRateOracle: unused at this time.

 swapToken: the collateral token for the market.